fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 These numeric representations are called vectors and are also sometimes called word embeddings or simply embeddings.

-This chapter begins with a discussion of vectors, how text can be represented as vectors, and how vectors can be composed to represent complex speech.
+This lab begins with a discussion of vectors, how text can be represented as vectors, and how vectors can be composed to represent complex speech.
 We will walk through the various representations in both directions---learning how to encode text as vectors as well as how to